All Episodes

 She got called into the principal's office.

-The mother ends up getting notified, and the mother prize the information out of her that she's trying to keep secret, and then the police get notified, and that's sort of what leads to the Palm Beach investigation.
+The mother ends up getting notified and the mother prized the information out of her that she's trying to keep secret.

-As to the investigation as a whole and its intercession and the federal intercession in the investigation by Acosta, you're asking me, is there ever any evidence that Epstein was able to go to a foreign country?
+As to the investigation as a whole and its intercession and the federal intercession and the investigation by Acosta, you're asking me, is there ever any evidence that Epstein was able to go to a foreign country?

 Yes, I think for a period, Epstein did go to Israel.